-Noel McLellan is an acharya or "honoured teacher" in the Shambhala tradition.
+Noel McLellan is a teacher in the Shambhala tradition.
 He is also a school teacher at the Shambhala School, where he is Dean of Mindfulness and Contemplative Learning.
 Noel is the author of Teaching With Bravery: Meditation and Heart Advice for Teachers, available at www.noelmclellan.com.
 He has two children, Gabriel and Esmé, and lives in Halifax, Nova Scotia.

 This program is FREE of charge.
 Log in to your Shambhala account below and click on "Register Now".
 You will see $0 on the payment page.
 Then scroll down to Submit.
 (No coupon code needed.)